Sorry to burst some people’s bubbles, but realities are often harsh and

-Somehow, for some strange reason, Homeowners, who are blessed with their own showers to wash themselves in, feel that if THEY were able to “make it” somehow, then everyone is fit and able and lucky enough in life to “make it”!
+Somehow, for some strange reason, Homeowners, who are blessed with their own showers to wash themselves in, feel that if THEY were able to “make it”, then everyone is fit and able and lucky enough in life like them!
 (A cruel attitude about those literally dying on the streets–the general attitude of the better-to-do in the face of this ominous and strikingly sad crisis.)

 Just viewing the situation while commuting around the Metropolitan Area is enough to see how serious a problem of attitude we have.

 Many, many good and wonderful people and organizations and charities and even Politicians have tried to fix the Area’s angst about this, and still the crisis continues.